 - Gallery This web-based application allows your NAS to host pictures.
 You can upload images in your local computer or shares to this application.
-Use the Gallery administrator account (default username admin, password 1234) to log into the Gallery console.
-There you can create accounts for other users. - Use Logitech® Media Server (Section 17.5.2 on page 218) to manage a Logitech Squeezebox device connected to the NAS. - The NZBGet news grabber helps download files from UseNet. - PHP-MySQL-phpMyAdmin can be used to manage MySQL through the web.
+Use the administrator account of your NAS to log into the Gallery console.
+The administrator can then create accounts for other users. - Use Logitech® Media Server (Section 10.5.2 on page 192) to manage a Logitech Squeezebox device connected to the NAS. - · The NZBGet news grabber helps download files from UseNet. - PHP-MySQL-phpMyAdmin can be used to manage MySQL through the web.
 Enter 'root' as the username and '1234' as the password to log in.
 This includes MySQL, PHP, and phpMyAdmin. - Transmission This Bit Torrent client supports adding tasks through torrent files and magnet links. - WordPress This allows you to create and manage a blog.
-Use the WordPress administrator account (default username admin, password 1234) to log in.
-You can then create accounts for other users. - myZyXELcloud-Agent Use this to go to mycloud.zyxel.com to set up a free DDNS hostname for the NAS so you can connect to it easily from the Internet.
+Use the NAS administrator credentials to log in.
+The administrator can then create accounts for other users. - myZyXELcloud-Agent Use this to go to mycloud.zyxel.com to set up a free DDNS hostname for the NAS so you can connect to it easily from the Internet.

-18.3 NFS Screen
+11.3 NFS Screen